criblio/appscope/website/src/pages/docs/removing.md

 ## Removing

-You can remove AppScope by simply deleting the binary (along with the rest of the contents of the `scope` directory):
+You can remove AppScope by simply deleting the binary (along with the rest of the contents of the `SCOPE_HOME` directory):

 ```
-rm -rf /opt/scope/
+rm -rf /opt/appscope/
 ```

 …and the associated history directory: